 The current site is the only location considered.
-It is strategically placed due to its proximity to existing masts, coverage needed and thus the coverage it can provide.
+It is strategically placed due to its elevation, coverage needed and thus the coverage it can provide.

 Alternative 1 (preferred alternative)

 Description Lat (DDMMSS) Long (DDMMSS)

+The proposed development of a 55m high telecommunications lattice mast on Remainder of Farm Elandsheuwel No. 146, Hanover, Northern Cape 31o 15' 19.72"S, 24° 45' 04.19"E

 Alternative 2

 Description Lat (DDMMSS) Long (DDMMSS)

 Alternative 3

 Description Lat (DDMMSS) Long (DDMMSS)